Chicken Breeds – The Ultimate Beginners Guide

 Without further ado, let’s compare some of the most common breeds.

 The following list is an overview of 15 very common beginner-friendly chicken breeds.

-As you can see, some breeds like the Australorp and White Leghorn are real egg machines.
-They produce 5 eggs per week!
+As you can see, some breeds, like the Australorp and White Leghorn, are real egg machines.
+They produce 5 to 6 eggs per week!

 And yet some others, like Silkies, are kept for their astonishing looks and as pet chickens.
 Some people even keep them in-house, walking around with diapers.
 They are only laying two or three eggs a week.

-You can calculate the amount of space you need in the chicken coop and chicken run with our chicken coop size calculator.
+With our chicken coop and run size calculator, you can calculate the amount of space you need in the chicken coop and chicken run.

 Let’s take a closer look at each of these groups, so you can choose the right birds for your flock.

 The Egg Layers